superfly/docs/getting-started/working-with-fly-apps.html.md

 ---
-title: Working with Fly Applications
+title: Working with Fly Apps
 layout: docs
 sitemap: false
 nav: firecracker
 ---

-Once you have deployed a Fly application, you can view information about it, give the system secrets to share with it, and associate it with a custom domain.
+Once you have deployed an application to Fly.io, you can view information about it, give the system secrets to share with it, associate it with a custom domain, and more.

 ## _Viewing Applications_

-`flyctl` can reveal useful information about the application:
+flyctl can reveal useful information about the app:

-* generally about the application configuration
+* generally about the app configuration
-* specifically about the application deployment
+* specifically about the app deployment
-* and historically with the applications logs
+* and historically with the app logs

 ### General Information